 So, live goes on here in the 2nd largest country of the world.

 My school days mostly look like this: I get up, eat breakfast and all this usual stuff.
-Then Noelia and I walk up the street to the point where our school bus picks us up.
-After a short ride we arrive at the school, where we international students spent the spare time with getting coffee at Tim Horton´s or …doing nothing.
-Then I go up to my grade 9 English class (I was able to change from ESL-class to this one, which is a little bit harder).
+Then Noelia and I walk up the street to the spot where our school bus picks us up.
+After a short ride we arrive at school where us international students spent the spare time with getting coffee at Tim Horton´s or …doing nothing.
+Then I go up to my grade 9 English class (I was able to change from the ESL-course to this one, which is more advanced).
 After singing the national anthem we write our journals and work on some projects.
-When the bell ending the first period rings I go down to music class, which is still great!
-We practice scales :/, but also play cool songs like „Treasure“ and Gordon Goodwin pieces and it´s always soo much fun!
-And twice a week I´ve also got A-band practice.
+At the end of that period the school news are shown on TV and the bell ending the first period rings.
+I go down to music class, which is still the best!
+We practice scales :/ but also play cool songs like „Treasure“ and Gordon Goodwin pieces and it´s always soo much fun!
+And twice a week I´ve also got A-band practice (that´s during lunch or after school though).
 Then at lunch usually all the international students and some Canadians sit together in the cafeteria and afterwards we visit Tim Horton´s again or the Candy Factory.
 At 12:25pm I´ve got Maths (quite easy level, Maths in Germany is way harder) and in Canadian History we watch movies all the time.
 When school ends at 3pm, there´s more spare time to just hang out until the bus arrives at 3:40pm and takes us home.

 Now here the leaves are turning red, yellow and orange and it just looks …wow!
 It is so nice here, everybody, who thinks about doing an exchange too, just do it!
 It´s worth the work you have to do to get here!